 One of the best feelings for a parent is watching their little angel grow and develop right in front of their eyes, especially in the early stages!
 Your cute little baby is learning and exploring so many new things, and it can feel amazing to see the wonder in his little eyes as he looks around his environment and takes in new concepts and sights.

-The 23rd week of a child’s existence is an exciting one because it is around then that they begin showing signs of recognition – both of their own abilities and the people around them, thus providing entertainment and signs of development.
+The 23rd week of your child’s life is an exciting one because it is around then that he begins showing signs of recognition, both of his own abilities and the people around him, thus providing entertainment to you and your family, and also showing evidence of his development.

-A 23 Week-Old Baby’s Development
+A 23-Week-Old Baby’s Development

 [Also Read: 5 Months Old Baby Development]

-A 23 Week-Old Baby’s Milestones
+A 23-Week-Old Baby’s Milestones

-- Grabbing things out of reach
+- Grabbing at things out of reach.